AI4VBH/AIDE-front-end/documentation/accessibility-statement.md

 This website is run by the AI Centre for Value Based Healthcare.
 We want as many people as possible to be able to use this website.
 For example, that means you are able to:

-- Zoom in up to 200% without the text spilling off the screen
+- View all text when zoomed in up to 200% using a scroll
 - Navigate most of the website using just a keyboard
 - Navigate most of the website using speech recognition software
-- Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- Listen to most of the website using a screen reader (including the most recent version of NVDA)

 [AbilityNet](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.